 Nationality and Ethnicity

 The incidence of Parkinson’s disease varies across the globe.
 However, this distribution may not be as simple as a geographical or ethnic factor.
 It is known that the Parkinson’s disease is more prevalent in North America and Europe than in Asia and West Africa.
 However, certain findings like that of the Parsi community in India indicates that this may not just be a geographical difference.
 The Parsi community in Mumbai has the world’s highest incidences of Parkinson’s disease where it affects about 328 out of every 100,000 people despite living in a country, India, with one of the world’s lowest incidence of PD (70 out of 100,000).

 Despite the focus on a family history and genetics, it is believed this accounts for less than 5% of cases.
+Having one or more related with the disease increases the susceptibility towards its inheritance.
 More genes are being identified in familial PD, like the recent VPS35 genetic mutation, but its role is sometimes overstated and hyped in the media.
 There is no evidence of any genetic mutation or strong family history in the majority of Parkinson’s disease patient although family history is an accepted risk factor.
 This is further supported by the fact that the incidence in monozygotic and dizygotic twins is about the same.
 Had genetics been a major factor, the incidence would have been higher in the monozygotic twins.

-Based on these factors, once could surmise that the person who is at greatest risk would be :
+Based on these factors, one could surmise that the person who is at greatest risk would be :

 However, with Parkinson’s disease the incidence and risk factors are not as conclusive as one would think.
-It is safe to say that in the backdrop of the unidentified causes in the majority of PD cases, the epidemiology has not provided definitive risk factors apart from age.
+Some individuals might have one or more of the above risk factors and never experience any symptoms.
+It is thus safe to say that in the backdrop of the unidentified causes in the majority of PD cases, the epidemiology has not provided definitive risk factors apart from age.